Alessandro1103/obsidian/Vault1/Zettelkasten/Classical Search.md

 ## Part 1

+A **Classical Search Problem** has this settings:
+- Finite number of states and actions
+- Single agent
+- Fully observable
+- Deterministic
+- Static

 A formal definition of **Search Problems**:
 - The underlying base concept are state spaces
 - State spaces are graphs